-If your dentist decides you will benefit from antimicrobial treatment, he or she will likely start with root planing and scaling.
-This process removes plaque from the periodontal pockets using either a scaler, an ultrasonic cleaner or a dental laser.
-In severe cases where there is periodontal pockets greater than 5 mm deep, the practitioner might perform gum flap surgery to clean the periodontal infection around the teeth and root surfaces.
-These procedures typically take place using local anesthesia to reduce the patient's discomfort.
+Root planing and scaling are common first steps that your dental professional will recommend in your antimicrobial treatment.
+This process removes plaque from the periodontal pockets using either a scaler, an ultrasonic cleaner, or a dental laser.
+In severe cases where periodontal pockets are deeper than usual, your dentist might perform gum flap surgery.
+This surgery will clean the periodontal infection from around your teeth and root surfaces.
+While surgery is never ideal, your dentist will use local anesthesia to make the experience less painful.

 After your surgery, your dental hygienist scales or debrides the affected tooth's surface to prevent further plaque buildup and enable the gum tissue to heal.
 Your dental professional might also recommend using an antiseptic mouth rinse.
 Let's learn how those therapies help you continue on your journey back to healthy gums.

 Mouthrinses that contain antiseptic solutions help control the reproduction of the bacteria that grow on the gum tissue in the mouth and help clean out the pockets around the individual teeth where bacteria may hide.
 They're an easy way to prevent and fight gum disease and are an excellent gum disease topical antiseptic.
 A report published by BMC Microbiology notes that antiseptic mouth rinses can include the following ingredients:

 - Metal salts

 - Sn11 and Zn11

 You'll even be doing yourself an extra favor by using an antimicrobial mouthrinse, as it also mitigates bad breath!

 Your dental professional may use chlorhexidine is to control your plaque, gingivitis, and periodontal disease.
 This ingredient comes as either a mouth rinse or as a chip used for scaling and root planing procedures.